Dr. Reg Anholt Assistant Professor (Tenure-Track, APA)

 Dr. Gerry Uswak Interim Clinic Director

 Dr. Gerry Uswak received his DMD from the University of Manitoba (1989), his MPH from the University of North Carolina (1992) and his Diploma in Dental Public Health from the North Carolina Division of Dental Health (1993).
 He completed a GPR at Health Sciences Centre in Winnipeg (1990).
-He joined the College of Dentistry as an Associate Professor in 2005 and is in his second 5-year term as Dean.
+He joined the College of Dentistry as an Associate Professor in 2005.
+Shortly thereafter, he became acting dean for a period of two years and then went on to serve as dean until August 31, 2017.
 He teaches Dental Practice Management and maintains a Dental Public Health consulting practice.
 Dr. Uswak has practiced in various locations including Northwest Territories, Nunavut and Bolivia.
 His clinical practice was primarily hospital-based Pediatric Dentistry.
 Prior to joining the College, Dr. Uswak was CEO of the Inuvik Regional Health and Social Services Authority.
 He is a past President of the Canadian Association of Public Health Dentistry and a member of the College of Dental Surgeons of Saskatchewan Quality Assurance Committee.

 Dr. Virdi received his DMD from the University of Saskatchewan in 2003.
 He practiced with the Canadian Forces Dental Corps from 2003 - 2006, as the Dental Officer stationed in Ottawa at National Defence Headquarters.
 From 2006 - 2010, Dr. Virdi completed his Oral and Maxillofacial Surgical residency at Loyola University Medical Center, Chicago, IL.
-Currently, Dr. Virdi is in private practice in Saskatoon with Saskatoon Oral and Maxillofacial Surgery Associates, as well as Assistant Professor at the University of Saskatchewan, College of Dentistry.
+Currently, Dr. Virdi is in private practice in Saskatoon with Saskatoon Oral and Maxillofacial Surgery Associates.